 “A sympathetic lead character finds himself in trouble of some kind and makes active efforts to get himself out of it.
 Each effort, however, merely gets him deeper into his trouble, and each new obstacle in his path is larger than the last.
 Finally, when things look blackest and it seems certain the lead character is finished, he manages to get out of his trouble through his own efforts, intelligence, or ingenuity.” [or in some cases, like Romeo and Juliet, he dies trying.]

 It sounds too simple, and yet nearly all the movies and novels produced today follow this story line.
 Makes no difference if your talking about vampires or space aliens or Shakespeare.
+In fact, looking at this year’s Oscar nominations, both Hurt Locker and Avatar both apply this perfectly.

 But what of this thing called a three act structure?
 You simple lay the above story line over a framework that has three basic parts – setup, body, resolution.
 Lets dissect this further.
 The following is a set of turning points within a three act structure: